-Underneath view, showing Steering Gear and Electric Motor, etc. The Brake on the rear axle is also clearly brought out in this view wheel than would be possible simply by tightening the set-screws of the Bush Wheels secured to the Hub Discs.
+Fig. 6.
+Underneath view, showing Steering Gear and Electric Motor, etc. The Brake on the rear axle is also clearly brought out in this view

-In the case of the left-hand driving wheel it is necessary to space it from the frame plate of the rear portion in order to allow sufficient clearance for the Flywheel 17 (Fig. 5), and for this purpose a Face Plate 32 (Fig. 3) carrying two Threaded Pins is passed over the Rod 31 and its set-screw tightened so that it is secured with the Threaded Pins engaging slots or holes in the brake drum 30.
-The driving wheel may now be placed in position, the 3" Bolts of the wheel engaging holes in the Face Plate.
+In the case of the left-hand driving wheel it is necessary to space it from the frame plate of the rear portion in order to allow sufficient clearance for the Flywheel 17 (Fig. 5), and for this purpose a Face Plate 32 (Fig. 3) carrying two Threaded Pins is passed over the Rod 31, and its set-screw tightened so that it is secured with the Threaded Pins engaging slots or holes in the brake drum 30.
+The driving wheel may now be placed in position, the 3" Bolts of the wheel engaging Bolts in the Face Plate.